golemfactory/goth/README.md

 ### Running the test network

 #### Getting a GitHub API token
-In the current setup, the Yagna Docker image is built locally when the test network is first started.
-To install the Yagna binary a .deb package is downloaded from GitHub.
-Downloading artifacts requires authentication, therefore we need to use a GitHub API personal token with appropriate permissions.
+When first starting the test network, `goth` uses the GitHub API to fetch metadata and download artifacts and images.
+Although all of these assets are public, using the GitHub API still requires basic authentication.
+Therefore, we need to provide `goth` with a personal access token.

 To generate a new token, go to your account's [developer settings](https://github.com/settings/tokens).
-You will need to grant your new token the full `repo` scope, as well as the `read:packages` scope.
-The packages scope is required in order to pull a Docker image from the [gnt2 repo](https://github.com/golemfactory/gnt2), which is currently private.
+You will need to grant your new token the `public_repo` scope, as well as the `read:packages` scope.
+The packages scope is required in order to pull Docker images from GitHub.

 Once your token is generated you need to do two things:
 1. Log in to GitHub's Docker registry by calling: `docker login docker.pkg.github.com -u {username}`, replacing `{username}` with your GitHub username and pasting in your access token as the password.
 You only need to do this once on your development machine.
-2. Create an environment variable named `GITHUB_API_TOKEN` and store the access token as its value.
-This environment variable will need to be available in the shell from which you run the integration tests.
+2. Export an environment variable named `GITHUB_API_TOKEN` and use the access token as its value.
+This environment variable will need to be available in the shell from which you run `goth`.

 ### Running the integration tests
-With project dependencies and Docker tools installed we are now ready to launch integration tests.
+With project dependencies installed and environment set up we are now ready to launch integration tests.

 All tests related to `yagna` can be found under `test/yagna` with end-to-end tests located in `test/yagna/e2e`.
 To run them, issue the below command from the project's root directory:
 ```